-As shown in the previous figure, the Incremental Run requires a reference checkpoint to be read in to start the incremental place and route.
-The read\checkpoint -incremental creference>.dcp command initiates the incremental flow and must be issued before place\design.
+The incremental run requires a reference checkpoint to be read in to start the incremental place and route.
+The read_checkpoint -incremental <reference>.dcp command initiates the incremental flow and must be issued before place_design.

 Reference Design

 The reference design is typically a fully routed checkpoint from a previous iteration or a different variation of the incremental design.
 If using a different variation or a design, it is important that the hierarchy names from the reference design match the incremental design.